Not pictured: The Guermantes Way by Proust and Destiny and Desire by Carlos Fuentes.

 The room shifted.
 Lamps extinguished.
 Closing time.
 I felt my feet carrying me.

 We were on the street, assailed by a bitter wind.
 Market Square in Portsmouth was nearly deserted.
-A couple of harsh spotlights shone on the white steeple that rose into the night.
+A couple of harsh spotlights shone on the white steeple that soared into the night.

 I had something in my hand.
 It was Harold’s latest chapbook, Aubade to Thrace, which has precipitated the financial and political crisis in Greece.
 I curled the chapbook tightly.
 I held it close to my pants and tried to slip it in my pocket.
 I wanted to study it.
 I wanted to learn what else was about to happen in the world.
 What did the future hold for economies, disasters, and wars?
 Which countries would topple?
 Which would rise?
 I shifted on my feet, shielding the little book with my leg.